ptitSeb/box64/docs/USAGE.md

 * 1 : Try to optimized CALL/RET, skipping the use of the JumpTable when possible (will crash if blacks are invalidate, so probably incompatible with JIT/Dynarec)

 #### BOX64_DYNAREC_HOTPAGE *
-Handling of HotPage (Page beeing both executed and writen)
+Handling of HotPage (Page being both executed and written)
 * 0 : Don't track hotpage
-* 1-255 : Track HotPage, and disable execution of a page beeing writen for N attempts (default is 4)
+* 1-255 : Track HotPage, and disable execution of a page being written for N attempts (default is 4)

 #### BOX64_DYNAREC_FASTPAGE *
-Will use a faster handling of HotPage (Page beeing both executed and writen)
+Will use a faster handling of HotPage (Page being both executed and written)
 * 0 : use regular hotpage (Default)
 * 1 : Use faster hotpage, taking the risk of running obsolete JIT code (might be faster, but more prone to crash)